bgermann/cforms2/readme.txt

 The original author does not seem to further develop the plugin.
 This fork is an effort to keep it up to date.
 If you want to use non-GPL versions older than 10.2, you can [browse the original Trac](https://plugins.trac.wordpress.org/browser/cforms/).
+If you want to use plugin versions older than 14.6.3, you should rename the directory containing the plugin from "cforms2" to "cforms".

 = Credits =